hrishit007/starve-free-readers-writers-problem/README.md

 First we use the in semaphore for updating counter_in with mutual exclusion, therefore only one process can update this at a time.
 Now we execute the critical section, which here is the reading of the file.
-Now we use the out semaphore, again for mutual exclusion and increase counter_out, next we check if any process is waiting to write into the file.
+Then we use the out semaphore, again for mutual exclusion and increase counter_out, next we check if any process is waiting to write into the file.
 If yes, then we signal the wrt semaphore.

 #### Writers Section